fishnal/aws-notes/analytics/kinesis.md

 Fully managed, **_near real-time_** streaming delivery service for data

 Ingested data can be dynamically transformed, scaled automatically, and automatically delivered to a data store

-Firehose does not need consumer applications
+- Since transformed data is sent to data store, Firehose does not need consumer applications

 Firehose will buffer incoming data before delivering it to its destination.
 * Can configure the buffer size (size of data) and interval (how long buffer should last before sending data to destination)
 * Buffer interval ranges from 60s to 900s
+  * This makes Firehose "near real-time"

 Firehose supports autoscaling